acstechpages/Yuletide2018/README.md

 # Bass/Baritone midi files

 Click any of the links to play it in your browser.
 Click the STOP PLAYBACK link to quit playing. *Oh Jerusalem* is just the baritone line.
 All the rest have both the bass and baritone parts included (as divisi).
 Both parts use a cello voice.
-Some of the files include a bare outline of a piano introduction or seqments of the SA parts.
+Some of the files include a bare outline of a piano introduction or segments of the SA parts.
 The latter are sounded with a flute voice.

 <a onclick="MIDIjs.stop() ; MIDIjs.play('carolofthebirds_with_metronome.mid')">Carol of the Birds</a>